 Consideration will be based on:

-(1) How well the project supports a multi-jurisdictional plan, and
+(1) How well the project supports a multi-jurisdictional and multi-sectoral plan, and

 (2) Whether the plan contains evidence of collaboration among multiple stakeholders; leverages applicable regional resources, monetary and non-monetary investments from strategic partners, including private and philanthropic organizations and government entities; and includes clear objectives with measurable performance metrics and actions steps for implementation.
 Interested participants are encouraged to have their plans reviewed by their state’s staff early in the process for feedback and possible modification prior to submitting the formal application.